Roxanne Pallett: Career

 In 2010, Pallett filmed a guest role for the BBC's Casualty.
 She also made her professional stage debut in Rock Around The Clock, which toured the country until September.
 In the same year, she also made her film debut in Lake Placid 3.
 In September 2010, Pallett toured with Eve Ensler's Vagina Monologues, opposite Nikki Sanderson and Sue Jenkins.
 In 2012, Pallett played a troubled 17-year old school girl, Shelby Dixon, in BBC's Waterloo Road, a role that was twelve years younger than the actress herself in real life, followed by a second guest role in Casualty as psychotic character Keeley Hyatt.
 She was also cast as Sarah McColl in British horror film Devil's Tower, followed by the urban comedy It's A Lot, in November 2013.
 Pallett also played Janet Weiss in the 40th anniversary UK tour of The Rocky Horror Show.

 In 2016, Pallett began a run in the UK touring production of the eighties musical The Wedding Singer based on the Adam Sandler and Drew Barrymore film of the same name.
 She starred alongside Ray Quinn and Ruth Madoc in the stage musical.
 In April 2017, Pallett unexpectedly left the production mid-way through its run despite positive reviews.
 In February 2018, Pallett joined local radio station Minster FM as co-host for its weekday breakfast show, after admitting that she had felt unfulfilled and undervalued as an actress for many years.
 Pallett left the station after seven months, following her appearance on Celebrity Big Brother.

 In September 2018, Pallett appeared on the third series of Celebrity Island with Bear Grylls, which was filmed in May.
-She left in the first episode after the camp fire smoke reminded her of a childhood house fire and she suffered a panic attack as a result.
-After waking in the night in a panic, Roxanne told her camp mates: "Smoke that nearly killed my family in a house fire when I was 16, the smoke, the smell is taking me back to that time."
+She left in the first episode after the campfire smoke reminded her of a childhood house fire and she suffered a panic attack as a result.
+After waking in the night in a panic, Roxanne told her campmates: "Smoke that nearly killed my family in a house fire when I was 16, the smoke, the smell is taking me back to that time."
 Another misfortune on the Island which Pallett endured was getting her leg caught in a fishing net and having to be cut free by other camp mates.